meelgroup/csb/README.markdown

 ### Full Build from Source
-If this is somehow not what you want, you can also build it:
+If you want to build `csb` from source manually, you will need to follow these steps:

 ```
 sudo apt install git cmake bison flex libboost-all-dev python3 perl build-essential python3-distutils-extra wget